 Directions: Will be provided to registrants 48 hours prior to the event.

 LAND ACKNOWLEDGEMENT: TKO recognizes that the trails we work on travel through the traditional lands of many Indigenous tribes.
-In every corner of what we now call Oregon, these people were forced to cede their land, their home, to the US government at various times from 1853 – 1871.
-We are privileged to be here today & express gratitude to the descendants of these tribes for being the original stewards of this land.
+In every corner of what we now call Oregon, these people were forced to cede their land, their home, to the US government at various times throughout history.
+We are privileged to volunteer on these lands & express gratitude to the descendants of these tribes for being the original stewards of this land.

 EQUITY & INCLUSION: TKO seeks to make Oregon’s trails a place where people can go to connect with nature & one another.
 Not everyone feels safe & welcome in the outdoors due to racism, bias & hate.
 We commit to being part of the solution to change that.
 Conduct, speech, or expressions that target individuals or groups will not be tolerated by TKO, regardless of whether they are based on age, citizenship, disability, ethnicity, gender identity/expression, geographic origin, language, marital status, nationality, race, religion, sexual orientation, or socioeconomic status.